nayoungp/salary_analysis_sql/README.md

 - Most departments (~20) have around **25 employees** earning above average, suggesting a balanced pay structure.
 - Some departments (e.g., Tools, Outdoors, Sports) have relatively fewer high earners.
 - The pie chart reflects this distribution, with bigger slices for departments with more high earners.

+#### Learning
+Writing SQL queries is only the first step.
+The real value comes from interpreting data in a business context and turning it into actionable recommendations — for example:

+- Reclassifying departments
+- Reviewing pay equity
+- Adjusting budgets

+These analytical skills are directly applicable to budgeting, workforce planning, and compensation strategy.